Can't focus in meetings? You're not alone

 Distractions during meetings come in many forms: hunger, thirst, fidgeting, tiredness, worrying about all the work you have to do when you get back to your desk ‒ the list goes on.
 Half the battle of combating these distractions happens before you walk into the meeting.
 Simple behaviours like eating a snack, drinking coffee or using the restroom beforehand can all contribute to improving your focus during meetings.

 Set aside 10 minutes in your calendar before the start of each meeting to 'prepare'.
 You might take a quick stroll, fill up your water bottle or tidy your desk so that you don't return to a messy workspace afterwards.
-Whatever it is, if you give yourself time to prepare, you'll be more focused during the meeting.
+Whatever it is, if you give yourself time to prepare, you'll be more focussed during the meeting.

 Park your mental thoughts

 No matter what you do or who you are, you'll always have random, unrelated thoughts pop into your head and distract you during meetings.
 They'll lead you down thought tangents until all of a sudden, your attention is brought back into the meeting and you realise you've missed an important point that everyone else seems to be agreeing on.

 When this happens, Rich Fernandez, CEO of the Search Inside Yourself Leadership Institute, recommends not trying to suppress the thought.
 Suppressing it will only make it dig in and distract you further.
 Instead, 'make note of it, acknowledge it and put it in a mental parking lot to think about later, when you can discuss it with someone else, or when you're not at work and have lots to do'.

 1. Create an agenda